jump-dev/jump-dev.github.io/_posts/2024-09-19-open-energy-models.md

  18. [[2017] Stochastic programming in energy systems](#2017-stochastic-programming-in-energy-systems)
  19. [[2017] PowerModels.jl: a Brief Introduction](#2017-powermodelsjl-a-brief-introduction)

+There are also a few related JuliaCon talks

+ 20. [[2020] Crash Course in Energy Systems Modeling & Analysis with Julia](#2020-crash-course-in-energy-systems-modeling--analysis-with-julia)
+ 21. [[2019] Open Source Power System Production Cost Modeling in Julia](#2019-open-source-power-system-production-cost-modeling-in-julia)

 ## [2024] Applied optimization with JuMP at SINTEF

 _Speaker: Truls Flatberg @trulsf_